ETS-ReactNative4/event_deadline/README.md

 ## Authentication
 Using the App one can create a user's account and access the auth functions.

+## Profile
+After authentication, one can access their profile and are provided with the options to update their profile.

 ## Events
 More description coming soon...